Alice Faye: 1941–1995: Later work

 In 1941, Fox began to place Faye in musicals photographed in Technicolor, a trademark for the studio in the 1940s.
 She frequently played a performer, often one moving up in society, allowing for situations that ranged from the poignant to the comic.
 Films such as Week-End in Havana (1941) and That Night in Rio (1941), in which she played a Brazilian aristocrat, made good use of Faye's husky singing voice, solid comic timing, and flair for carrying off the era's starry-eyed romantic story lines.

 In 1943, after taking a year off to have her first daughter, Faye starred in the Technicolor musical Hello, Frisco, Hello.
-Released at the height of World War II, the film became one of her highest-grossing pictures for Fox.
+Released during World War II, the film became one of her highest-grossing pictures for Fox.
 In this film, Faye sang "You'll Never Know".
 The song won the Academy Award for Best Original Song for 1943, and the sheet music for the song sold over a million copies.
 Since a clause in her contract (as was the case with most other Fox stars) stated that she could not officially record any of her movie songs, other singers, such as Dick Haymes (whose version hit number one for four weeks), Frank Sinatra, and Rosemary Clooney have been more associated with the song than Faye.
 However, it is still often considered Faye's signature song.
 That year, Faye was once again named one of the top box-office draws in the world.